 Also, some cards just have a lag to them when you stop the camera, the Nintendo Switch card for example.
 The cards above all work great and have no lag.

-I added the Netac Pro because the card was performing well in new 8 it has a great rating at a very good price.
+I added the Netac Pro because the card was performing well in the new 8, it has a great rating at a very good price.
 It was actually the first card I put in my new GoPro to shoot with and I shot with it for a solid week.

 Only buy the Lexar 1000x UHS-II if you want very fast transfer speeds from your card to your computer.
 But you will only get this with a UHS-II card reader.

 SD Memory Card Speed Tests

 There is still a not great way to benchmark memory cards in the new 8, so what we do is test different cards throughout the life of the camera.
 I’ve been doing this since Hero 5.

 The Hero8 only has a bitrate of about 60-78Mbps, any of the modern cards will work fine.
 Just make sure you don’t buy a card rated less than U1.
 But really I recommend buying a U3 card at least so it’s a little future proof and so that your card works well in other devices with higher bitrates.
 Like if you ever decide to try out a DJI Osmo Action or if GoPro ever upgrades their bitrate in later cameras.

 |Card Name||Class||S10 Write||S10 Read|